XSwap Treasure (XTT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XSwap Treasure Historical Price

-According to the latest data gathered on XSwap Treasure live price page, the current price of XSwap Treasure is 0.00111514USD.
-The circulating supply of XSwap Treasure(XTT) is 1.18B XTT , giving it a market capitalization of $1.32M.
+According to the latest data gathered on XSwap Treasure live price page, the current price of XSwap Treasure is 0USD.
+The circulating supply of XSwap Treasure(XTT) is 1.18B XTT , giving it a market capitalization of $855.26K.

 The XSwap Treasure Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XTT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.